earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

  - json
  - convertion tool
 ---
 How do you convert JSON values to CSV and back at the command line?
-I've done this task enough times now and been stung by the edge cases enough times that **it's time for me to share my favorite tools for this conversion process.** But first, some background.
+I've done this task on many occasions and been stung by the edge cases frequently enough that **it's time for me to share my favorite tools for this conversion process.** But first, some background.

 ## Background: You Probably Want a CSV Conversion Tool